 Meet Rui de Brito, the man behind The Hong Kong Neon Heritage project whose finding creative ways to save the traditional vintage neon signs of this city.

-Not long ago, the streets of Hong Kong were filled were neon signs until the government decided to replace handmade neon signs with practical LEDs.
-By replacing old signs with LEDs to save maintenance costs was an action no one predicted as a solution to Hong Kong’s environmental issues.
+Not long ago, the streets of Hong Kong were filled were neon signs until the government decided to replace them with practical LEDs in an attempt to save maintenance costs, and as a solution to Hong Kong’s environmental issues.
+Replacing old signs with LEDs was an action no one had predicted as a solution.

 Although this city has been demolishing the neon lights since the 1990s, this was heartbreaking news for Rui de Brito.
 In an attempt to put a stop to this, Rui created ‘The Hong Kong Neon Heritage’, a community who seek creative and effective ways to save the vintage neon signs.